Culminating project: Why a project is required

-The requirement is an effort to increase the education standards.
+The requirement is an effort to increase education standards.
 As college admissions and the workplace require more from their recruits, nationwide high schools must also.

-In an effort to be clear, it is restated that the culminating project is not required by all schools.
-Again, parents and guardians would have to check with the student’s school official website for graduation requirements.
+It is not required by all schools as graduation requirements differ.

-However, for students that are required to complete a culminating project, this is a chance for the student to explore a topic of personal interest.
-The project provides an opportunity that student may not have otherwise.
-By completing the project, students have a real life experience that can help them in their next adventure in life (college, job, entrepreneurship, military, internship, etc.).
+A culminating project provides an opportunity for students to explore a topic of personal interest.
+By completing the project students gain real-life experience which may assist them in their next stages in life (college, job, entrepreneurship, military, internship, etc).